 Explore Versailles and its renowned palace

 The splendour, opulence and scale of Louis XIV’s royal palace has to be seen to be believed.
-Visit Versailles for its architecture, history, art and beautiful gardens.
+Plan your trip from Calais to Versailles with LeShuttle.

 To visit Versailles, one of history’s most opulent and magnificent royal palaces, simply has to be on the to-do list of any serious visitor to France.